 Again, I can find no way to shorten this writing today, so I make no apology to the length of today’s thoughts.
 Keep your mind and heart open as you read today and allow the Holy Spirit to work in and through you.

-There is no one gift that is more important than the other but I believe there are certain gifts, which are of importance to individual believers.
-The Holy Spirit knows best which gifts are needed and when to distribute these “special abilities ” among the believers.
-I believe it all stems to where you are at the time of need.
+There is no one gift that is more important than the other, but I believe there are certain gifts, which are of importance to individual believers.
+The Holy Spirit knows best which gifts are needed and when to distribute these “special abilities” among the believers.
+I believe these gifts will flow on a regular basis, when needed and where you are at the time of need.

 I believe it will take our part in consecration to the Word of God, desiring and available to become that vessel or you might say, the instrument for His use.